-Core Course 2019-20
+Core Course 2021-22

 The Core Course will be delivered through a series of 14 lectures held on Mondays 2.00-4.00pm in Michaelmas and Hilary terms.
-Venue: The Dahrendorf Room, St Antony's College.
 Each lecture will be followed by a seminar-style discussion.
 Students are expected to read all of the starred 'Key Readings' before each lecture, as preparation for each.

-Each week, one or two students from the cohort will be asked to present on a relevant topic.
-The student presenters should choose one of the key readings for the lecture and in the presentation:
+Each week, one or two students from the cohort will be asked to present on a relevant source (from a selection provided by the lecturer).
+The student presenters should choose one of these sources and in the presentation draw out the significance of the source for the general theme of the core lecture.